 Faecal incontinence is usually treated surgically if conservative treatment options have been exhausted.
 Depending on the cause and the severity of the faecal incontinence, different surgical procedures will be used.
 Repair of the sphincter muscle (sphincter repair), sacral nerve stimulation and sacral injection are some of the more common procedures.
 If this does not have the desired success, procedures to replace the sphincter muscle will be used.
 They include muscle implantation (dynamic gracilis muscle plasty) and the artificial sphincter muscle system with a balloon sleeve.

 Faecal incontinence is treated surgically if conservative treatment options have not been completely effective.
 There can be different reasons for faecal incontinence.
 Sometimes perineal tears which occur during childbirth can result in injury to and weakness of the anal sphincter muscle.
 Another well-known cause of faecal incontinence is pelvic floor weakness.
 This can cause prolapse of the bowel (rectal prolapse) or weakness of the sphincter muscle.

 Depending on the cause, different surgical procedures are used.
-If there is an injury to or a defect in the sphincter muscle, it will be surgically repaired (sphincter repair).
+The surgery can also be performed on an outpatient basis If there is an injury to or a defect in the sphincter muscle, it will be surgically repaired (sphincter repair).
 A silicone injection is an alternative to repair.
 This method is used primarily to address mild incontinence.
 If the patient is suffering from incontinence due to a weakness of the sphincter muscle, sacral nerve stimulation is a tried and tested treatment.

 If this procedure is not successful, final options are a procedure involving replacement of the sphincter muscle (dynamic gracilis muscle plasty) and an artificial sphincter muscle.
 In rare cases, an artificial anus must be created if these operations are inadequate.
 This technique is discussed in the chapter entitled [Colon surgery].